Jeanniine Kiely Will Fight For

 I have a strong track record of success on housing during my 14 years on Manhattan Community Board 2, including as Chair.
 My community wins include achieving 100% affordable housing at 388 Hudson Street.
 I supported the "win-win solution" that saved Elizabeth Street Garden while supporting the construction of over 620 affordable units nearby.

-To prevent displacement, especially for vulnerable residents, I supports a comprehensive set of anti-displacement tools.
+Stop Displacement.
+Our neighbors deserve better.
+In Albany, I will support a comprehensive set of anti-displacement tools, defend our most vulnerable residents and keep people in their homes.
 Key priorities include expanding and improving the Senior Citizen Rent Increase Exemption (SCRIE) and Disability Rent Increase Exemption (DRIE) with annual inflation indexes and auto-enrollment.
-Furthermore, she advocates for a Statewide Right to Counsel, expanding the Housing Access Voucher Program (HAVP) pilot, and strengthening Good Cause Eviction protections to ensure predictable rents.
+Furthermore, I will advocate for a Statewide Right to Counsel, expanding the Housing Access Voucher Program (HAVP) pilot, strengthening Good Cause Eviction protections to ensure predictable rents and passing Net Loss Provision legislation that would require replacement of rent-stabilized units demolished, converted, or lost through redevelopment.

-I support creating and funding a dedicated Deeply Affordable Housing Program in New York State.
-Addressing the crisis of deep affordability, where over half of all rent-burdened households earn under 30% Area Median Income (AMI), is central.
+Create and fund a dedicated Deeply Affordable Housing Program in New York State.
+New Yorkers are experiencing a crisis of deep affordability, where over half of all rent-burdened households earn under 30% Area Median Income (AMI).
 This program would commit at least 25-40% of units in funded projects to households below 30% AMI for 50-99 years, with funding potentially coming from increases to high-end real estate transfer taxes, a portion of cannabis tax revenue, and Deeply Affordable Housing Bonds.